 The year that the Australian firm Kambrook claimed to invent the power strip.
 The idea was formulated by Kambrook founder Frank Bannigan and his understudy, Peter Talbot.
 (The initial design looks closer to a boombox than the array of outlets we’re used to.)
 Despite their claim, Kambrook never patented the device.
 “I’ve probably lost millions of dollars In royalties alone,” Bannigan said of the oversight back in 2000.
 “Whenever I go into a department store and see a wide range of power boards on offer, it comes back to haunt me.”
 He had nothing to worry about, alas: According to Google Patents, there is prior art that dates as far back as 1929, along with two designs from the U.S. firm Fedtro that are clear examples of what modern AC adapters look like.
 Fedtro’s designs were patented a couple years before Kambrook’s creation.

-Why "wall warts" put their pockmarks on good outlets everywhere
+Why AC adapters, also known as “wall warts,” put their pockmarks on good outlets everywhere

 What’s the difference between a cheap product and one that’s been heavily designed?